subashraidu/azure_learning/README.md

 Overall, this output tells you that you are using CBL-Mariner, a Linux distribution developed by Microsoft, and provides various resources for further information and support.

+*****************************
+As a DevOps engineer, understanding the configurations of a virtual machine (VM) is essential for effective management, deployment, and automation.
+Here are key configurations you should be familiar with:
+1. CPU Configuration

+    Number of CPUs: Understand how many virtual CPUs (vCPUs) are allocated.
+    CPU Shares and Limits: Know how to manage CPU resource allocation among VMs.

+2. Memory Configuration

+    RAM Size: Be aware of how much memory is allocated to the VM.
+    Memory Reservations and Limits: Understand how to set reservations for guaranteed memory and limits for maximum usage.

+3. Storage Configuration

+    Disk Size and Type: Know the allocated disk size and whether it’s SSD, HDD, etc.
+    Disk Provisioning Type: Understand thick vs. thin provisioning.
+    Data Persistence: Know how data is stored and backed up.

+4. Networking Configuration

+    Network Interfaces: Understand how many NICs are configured and their types (bridged, NAT, host-only).
+    IP Addressing: Know whether the VM uses static or dynamic IP addressing (DHCP).
+    Firewall Rules and Security Groups: Familiarize yourself with network security settings.

+5. Operating System Configuration

+    OS Type and Version: Be aware of the OS installed and its version.
+    Kernel Version: Know the kernel version, especially for Linux VMs.

+6. Virtualization Platform

+    Hypervisor Type: Understand the hypervisor being used (e.g., VMware, Hyper-V, KVM, etc.).
+    Management Tools: Familiarity with tools like vSphere, OpenStack, or Azure.

+7. Automation and Configuration Management

+    Provisioning Tools: Know tools like Terraform, Ansible, or Puppet for automating VM provisioning.
+    Configuration Files: Understand how to manage and modify configuration files for automation.

+8. Monitoring and Logging

+    Monitoring Tools: Familiarity with tools for monitoring VM performance (e.g., Prometheus, Grafana).
+    Log Management: Understand how to collect and analyze logs for troubleshooting.

+9. Backup and Recovery

+    Backup Solutions: Know how backups are configured and managed.
+    Disaster Recovery Plans: Familiarity with DR strategies for VMs.

+10. Security Configuration

+    Access Control: Understand user access management and role-based access control (RBAC).
+    Patching and Updates: Know how to manage OS and application updates.

+11. Resource Scaling

+    Vertical Scaling: Ability to adjust resource allocations (CPU, RAM).
+    Horizontal Scaling: Knowledge of adding more VMs as needed.

+12. Cloud Integrations

+    Cloud Provider Configurations: Familiarity with cloud platforms (AWS, Azure, GCP) and their VM configurations.
+    Hybrid Environments: Understanding how on-premises and cloud VMs interact.

+By mastering these configurations, you can effectively manage virtual machines in various environments, ensuring optimal performance and resource utilization.